easybuilders/easybuild-docs/docs/simplestack-files.md

     since `debug` is a boolean configuration option.

-The configuration options that are valid for the `eb` command can be used (see `eb --help`), but the `-` or `--` prefixes that are commonly used on the command line are omitted in easystack files.
+The configuration options that are valid for the `eb` command can be used (see `eb --help`), but the `-` or `--` prefixes that are commonly used on the command line are omitted in simplestack files.

-Using the example easystack file above would be equivalent to running:
+Using the example simplestack file above would be equivalent to running:

 ``` shell
 eb PyTorch-1.12.0-foss-2022a-CUDA-11.7.0.eb --from-pr 15924 --debug